The Coca-Cola Company: Television

-Coca-Cola sponsored Walt Disney's first television show "One Hour in Wonderland" broadcast on Christmas Day 1950.
+Coca-Cola sponsored Walt Disney's first television show, "One Hour in Wonderland", broadcast on Christmas Day 1950.

 Coca-Cola sponsored the 1965 airing of the television special "A Charlie Brown Christmas".

 Coca-Cola also sponsored the popular Fox singing-competition series American Idol from 2002 until 2014.

 Coca-Cola was a sponsor of the nightly talk show on PBS, Charlie Rose in the US.

 Coca-Cola is also an executive producer of Coke Studio (Pakistan).
-It was a franchising that started in Brazil, broadcast by MTV Brasil and there are various adaptations of Coke Studio such as Coke Studio (India), Coke Studio Bangla and Coke Studio Africa.
+It was a franchise that started in Brazil, broadcast by MTV Brasil and there are various adaptations of Coke Studio such as Coke Studio (India), Coke Studio Bangla and Coke Studio Africa.

 Theme parks

 While not necessarily having naming rights to anything in all locations, the company does sponsor and provide beverages in many theme parks, usually in an exclusive capacity.
-This includes the Disney Experiences, (Note: Shanghai Disney Resort uses Pepsi.
+This includes Disney Experiences, (Note: Shanghai Disney Resort uses Pepsi.
 It is the only Disney Parks location to serve Pepsi and not Coca-Cola.)
-Merlin Entertainment, Universal Destinations & Experiences, Six Flags, Cedar Fair, and United Parks & Resorts which are six of the nine largest theme park operators worldwide (it is unknown whether OCT Parks China, the Chimelong Group, or Fantawild, the fourth, seventh, and eighth largest theme park operators respectively, use Coca-Cola).
+Merlin Entertainment, Universal Destinations & Experiences, Six Flags Entertainment Corporation, and United Parks & Resorts, which are five of the nine largest theme park operators worldwide (it is unknown whether OCT Parks China, the Chimelong Group, or Fantawild, the fourth, seventh, and eighth largest theme park operators, respectively, use Coca-Cola).

 The company also formerly sponsored, with naming rights, the Coca-Cola London Eye and the Coca-Cola Orlando Eye.

-The company also operates "Coca-Cola" visitor centers in Israel, Belgium and Turkey.
+The company also operates "Coca-Cola" visitor centers in Israel, Belgium, and Turkey.